-- Exterior vs Interior – Sealing and protecting the wood for exterior environments, such as a soffit, requires additional processing steps and treatment time.
+- Exterior vs. Interior – Sealing and protecting the wood for exterior environments, such as a soffit, requires additional processing steps and treatment time.
 This added level of protection comes with a premium.

-- Project Scope – No job is too small for 9Wood, but production runs for smaller jobs sometimes incur additional set up costs.
-This generally applies to veneers (which are produced in full sheets) or custom shaped products.
+- Project Scope – No job is too small for 9Wood, but production runs for smaller jobs sometimes incur additional set-up costs.
+This generally applies to veneers (which are produced in full sheets) or custom-shaped products.

 Logistics & Add-Ons

-- Trim – Trim can be included in a quote depending on the product application and unique reveal or wall integration challenges.
+- Trim – Trim can be included in a quote, depending on the product application and unique reveal or wall integration challenges.
 Trim is priced per Linear Foot (LF) rather than SF and is usually secondary to the main quoted product.

 - Accessibility – The level of access needed above the ceiling can have a cost impact.
 Spot access (needing access panels every 500 SF or so) is much more cost-effective than requiring full access with every panel.

 - Hardware & Acoustic Backing – Many products have options for factory-installed attachment hardware or acoustic backing.
-Not only does this reduce the time needed for installation, it reduces contractor labor in the field.
+Not only does this reduce the time needed for installation, but it also reduces contractor labor in the field.

 - Freight – We’re located in Springfield, Oregon, the heart of wood territory.
 Freight cost depends on the number of shipments, their size, and the distance shipped.
 Calculating freight is easy once your product specifications, scope, and job site location are known.
 Our proposals include an estimate based on these factors and unless a project’s scope increases, we invoice for this amount when the project ships.

 - Schedule – If you’re a contractor, it’s very important to share the bid date with your Design Assist Specialist.
 This enables us to deliver quotes on the day needed.
-Many of our products also have a Fast>Track option, which not only is faster but has a guaranteed ship date from our factory.
+Many of our products also have a Fast>Track option, which is not only faster but has a guaranteed ship date from our factory.
 If a Fast>Track project ships after the day promised, we automatically refund 5% of the shipment’s value for every business day we are late.

 - Complexity of the Space – Critical lighting or lighting integration might require additional factory solutions or extra field installation work to ensure the design intent is delivered properly.
 Complex curves, angles or multi-plane applications would fall in this category.

-Major Consideration: Factory vs Field Customization
+Major Consideration: Factory vs. Field Customization

 When a designer or contractor inquires how much our wood ceilings cost, the extent of customization is always an important conversation.
 9Wood can factory engineer and fabricate a complete system for attachment to the subcontractor’s heavy-duty T-bar grid, but it can be more economical for contractors to perform cuts or customization in the field.

-A wood ceiling with more factory customization will be more expensive to buy, but less expensive to install.
-Relying more on field cutting will cost less to buy, but more to install due to the additional field labor required.
+A wood ceiling with more factory customization will be more expensive to buy but less expensive to install.
+Relying more on field cutting will cost less to buy but more to install due to the additional field labor required.

 Schedule is often the deciding factor—factory cuts almost always take longer due to the level of coordination needed at the job site for as-built dimensions, updating shop drawings, etc. With the guidance and support our Project Management provides, purchasing nominal length panels and cutting to specific geometry on-site can save money on a project and still provide a beautiful ceiling solution.